Is0git/CurrencyApp/README.md

 *Changing constraintLayout to alpha5 helps, but in release motion layout not as smooth and it creates other bugs(tried versions from alpha5 to beta4).

-*Without clicking ediText in the beginning, everything works fine.
+*Without clicking ediText in the first place, everything works fine.